serkanyersen/underscore.py/README.md

 Underscore.py is a python port of excellent javascript library underscore.js

 **From underscore page:**
-    *Underscore.js is a utility-belt library for JavaScript that provides support for the usual functional suspects (each, map, reduce, filter...) without extending any core JavaScript objects.*
+    <i>Underscore.js is a utility-belt library for JavaScript that provides support for the usual functional
+    suspects (each, map, reduce, filter...) without extending any core JavaScript objects.</i>

 For more information [underscorejs.org](http://underscorejs.org)